 3.2.16 hearing threshold level: Sound pressure level (SPL) at specific audiometric test frequencies, measured in dBHL.

 3.2.17 listening device: A device used to transmit sound to the ear.
-Consists of a transducer and fitting to accommodate in the ear, on the ear or over the ear listening.
+Consists of a transducer and fitting to accommodate in the ear, on the ear or over the ear listening[; it may also include amplifiers and other electronics (e.g., for wireless or digital connection, signal processing and noise cancellation)].
 Examples are headphones and earphones.

-3.2.18 media: Audio or audio-visual content for the purposes of entertainment whereby long term exposure may result in hearing loss.
+3.2.18 media: Audio or audio-visual content for the purposes of entertainment whereby long-term exposure may result in hearing loss.
 Examples are music, gaming and podcasts.

 3.2.19 personal audio device: A portable device designed to be worn on the body or fit in the clothing pocket.
 It is designed to allow the user to listen to various forms of media.
 An example of a personal audio device is a personal media player (PMP).